NaturailyShopify/Naturaily-netlify/_posts/2013-09-04-generate-icon-classes-from-sprite-using-sass.md

 ---
-title: Generate icon classes from sprite using SASS
+title: Generate Icon Classes from Sprite Using SASS
 description: >-
   This tutorial shows you how to shorten your code by automatic icon class generation for grid based sprites.